-Sandboarding may be increasing in popularity, but it is still a niche sport compared to its other, more popular “boarding” siblings.
-That said, before modern technology made it possible to manufacture boards specifically for sandy terrains, many people would rely on their snowboard or surfboard to slide down desert dunes… with mixed results.
+Can you snowboard on sand?
+So-called sandboarding may be increasing in popularity, but it is still a niche sport compared to its other, more popular “boarding” siblings.
+That said, before modern technology made it possible to manufacture boards specifically for sandy terrains, many people would rely on their snowboard or surfboard to slide down sand dunes… with mixed results.

 What can you use for sandboarding?